Looking to get fitter and better on holiday? Health and wellness at the Four Seasons Costa Rica is unrivalled!

 What does ‘wellness’ mean to you?

 For me, wellness is the natural state of every human.
-When we are ‘well’, we all experience so many positive things like feeling happy, healthy, socially connected, having good mental and physical health, high life satisfaction and a sense of meaning or purpose.
+When we are ‘well’, we all experience so many positive things!
+Feeling happy, healthy, socially connected, having good mental and physical health, high life satisfaction and a sense of meaning or purpose.

 Which elements of wellness do you think this hotel does especially well?